When it comes to a flawless automatic vacuuming experience, iRobot Roomba vacuums are the ultimate products which you can purchase in this category.

 A major upgrade from the basic Roomba 614, the Roomba 650 series comes with an advanced set of features at a slightly higher price tag.
-But when you compare it against the latest, hi-fi models of Roomba, this product still comes at a decent price range.
+But when you compare it to the latest, Hi-Fi models of Roomba, this product still comes at a decent price range.

 The standout feature in the Roomba 650 series, which wasn’t there in the 614, is the fact that customers can schedule this product for no less than 7 times a week.
 A Schedule button is designed at top of this unit along with 3 separate buttons for Day, Hour and Minute.
 With their help, users can easily program this device to start working at their intended time as this device is devoid of any complex mechanism.

 Furthermore, both these models are also compatible with another hi-fi feature, the Roomba Virtual Wall technology.
 With the help of this particular feature, you can create certain invisible walls – of infrared signals – which won’t be crossed by these robot vacuum cleaners.

 One major difference between the Roomba 650 and 652 is that when the former uses Nickel Metal hydride battery, the latter depends on a Lithium-Ion battery.
 As already described, Li-Ion battery furnishes a longer battery life along with an extended run time.